andersao/l5-repository/README.md

 RequestCriteria is a standard Criteria implementation.
 It enables filters to perform in the repository from parameters sent in the request.

-You can perform a dynamic search, filter the data and customize the queries
+You can perform a dynamic search, filter the data and customize the queries.

-To use the Criteria in your repository, you can add a new criteria in the boot method of your repository, or directly use in your controller, in order to filter out only a few requests
+To use the Criteria in your repository, you can add a new criteria in the boot method of your repository, or directly use in your controller, in order to filter out only a few requests.

 ####Enabling in your Repository